daisybio/TF-Prioritizer/README.md

 ## 1. About COM2POSE

 This java wrappers give you a full analysis of nfcore ChIP-seq peak data and nfcore RNA-seq count data.
-It performs following tools including preprocessing and postprocessing.
+It performs DESeq2, TEPIC and DYNAMITE including all  preprocessing and postprocessing steps necessary to transform the data.
 It also gives you plots for deep analysis of the data.

 ## 2. License and Citing